-Still, mobile apps with complex architecture require additional development of backend.
-There is a wide variety of programming tools to build a server side for a mobile app, and we will list the most popular ones.
+Still, mobile apps with complex architecture require additional development of the backend.
+There is a wide variety of programming tools to build a server-side for a mobile app, and we will list the most popular ones.

 Which Language Is Used For Backend Of Mobile Apps?

-Development of mobile backend can be performed with the following languages:
+Backend services development of mobile apps can be performed with the following languages:

-Python.
+- Python.
 It is considered to be one of the most simple languages to learn.
 Many beginners start learning Python when it comes to software development.
-Its syntax is simple and easy-to-understand, and the language comes with a range of auxiliary tools and libraries.
+Its syntax is simple and easy to understand, and the language comes with a range of additional tools and libraries.
 Python perfectly matches AI-based complex projects.

-Golang (Go).
-The language that was developed by Google, and it may be considered as one of the fastest server-side languages.
-It has a simple and clear syntax, high performance and compilation, compatibility with C and C++ libraries, it is open-source, and there are many other advantages.
-You can also check a table below to compare languages by speed.
+- Golang (Go).
+The language that was developed by Google and may be considered as one of the fastest server-side languages.
+It has a simple and straightforward syntax, high performance and compilation, compatibility with C and C++ libraries, open-source, and many other advantages.
+You can also check the table below to compare languages by speed.

 Mobile App Backend Frameworks